Friday, June 13, 2025

 What assistive devices can help those living with arthritis?

 Devices like canes, grips, and ergonomic tools ease joint strain and improve mobility.
-They help you stay independent and comfortable while doing daily tasks.
+They also help people stay independent and comfortable while performing daily tasks.

 How can I cope with the emotional challenges of living with arthritis?